emrekuruu/BT-Store/README.md

-Implementation of our the CS-320 Project BT-Store.
+Implementation of our CS-320 Project BT-Store.